-Review your benefits booklet (should be available from your employer if you are part of a group plan.)
+Review your benefits booklet (you should be able to obtain from your employer if you are part of a group plan.)
 Copy the section that pertains to infertility benefits.
-Please understand that if treatment is not covered by your insurance plan, payment is due at the time of service.
+Please understand that if treatment is not covered by your insurance plan, payment is due to The Reproductive Medicine Group at the time of service.

 If infertility is included in your policy coverage, the following questions should be asked:

 - Is my policy for diagnostic service only?

 - Do I have coverage for the treatment of underlying conditions that may be the cause of my infertility?